cialoo/Juice-Shop-Walkthrough/README.md

 **2.** Secondary context testing injection.
 - result - data integrity corruption.
 - observation - the data export funcionality fails to generate.
-The "username" field is a stored as a broken "lert('XSS');".
+The "username" field is stored as a broken "lert('XSS');".

 **Conclusions**
 "Username" fields implement input filtering via blacklisting rather than output encoding.
 This is an insecure as it can often be bypassed by alternative payloads.